 Again, this isn’t something that needs to be set in stone.
 But how do you plan to accomplish your goal of writing every day?
 Both times I have done NaNoWriMo, I was managing around the schedule of my young kids and a full-time job.
 So while I’d hoped to join the early morning writing club, the reality was that I did most of my writing after my kids went to bed.
 In my opinion, the time planning is a crucial step.
 You can’t just ‘hope’ to find a few hours every day to write.

 4. Tell People

 If you live with other people, this is a very important step.
 Writing 50,000 words in one month translates into 1,667 words per day, every day.
 Not only do you want your family, friends, kids, roommate, etc. to understand what you are trying to accomplish and give you the time and space to do it, but you also will really benefit from their support.

 My kids asked me every morning how many words I’d written the night before and my husband refreshed my cup of tea without interrupting me.
 Those little gestures meant so much to me because they were involved in the process with me and cheering me on every step of the way.

 Finally, please remember that NaNoWriMo isn’t meant to increase your stress level.
 It’s meant to challenge you, of course, but it’s also meant to help you.
 Help you develop better writing habits and make you see that you can fit writing into your life on a regular basis.
 It’s meant to help you finish that shitty first draft and type the words THE END on a manuscript.
 NaNoWriMo is meant to empower and connect.

 Good luck to anyone planning on participating this year.
-I just starting drafting a new novel that I plan on writing the bulk of during NaNoWriMo in 2020 so I will be there in the writing trenches with you.
+I just starting outlining a new novel that I plan on writing the bulk of during NaNoWriMo this year, so I’ll be there in the writing trenches alongside you.

 Feel free to reach out if you need some encouragement.
 We’re all in this together.